What is Silica?

 Aside from its role in hair, skin and nails, silica’s much wider role throughout the body means that we really must ensure that we do not have a deficiency in this important mineral.
 Silica is found in numerous vegetables and fruits and very little research has been carried out as to the possible deficiencies that exist in the general population though it is accepted that with silica’s wide role of activity, deficiencies are more than likely.

-If you are not keen on adding a supplement to your daily routine, you can also bolster your intake of silica through your diet by including plenty of dark leafy greens, leeks, green beans, cucumber, celery, and asparagus.
+If you are not keen to use silica is supplements or on adding a supplement to your daily routine, you can also bolster your intake of silica through your diet by including plenty of dark leafy greens, leeks, green beans, cucumber, celery, and asparagus.

 But the only way to get enough of the mineral is via a supplement.